BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	various chemical steps, and the whole system shows propagating-wave oscillations.

+ex7.3_simple_transport.py: Model of a single molecule undergoing molecular
+	transport along a cylinder.
+All the molecules start out in a single voxel on the left, the spread and move along the cylinder, and eventually they all end up on the right.
+Note the formulation for transport is to compute the number of moving molecules from the product of the motor constant with the number in the local compartment:
+	Nmove = dt * Nlocal * motorConst
+	This is not a pure shift register, which would have just assigned the local conc to the next voxel.
+This is why there is a spread.
+	Suggestions:
+		- Play with different motor rates.
+		- Change the diffConst of A to a nonzero value.
+		- Consider how you could avoid the buildup in the last voxel.
+		- Consider how to achieve a nice exponential falloff over a much longer range than possible with diffusion.

+ex7.4_travelling_osc.py: Another transport model.
+Here the entire system is the
+	simple oscillator model, and instead of diffusion the molecule a is transported to the right.
+The oscillatory zone slowly moves to the right, with an amplification in the last compartment due to end-effects.
+	Suggestions:
+		- What happens if all molecules undergo transport?
+		- What happens if b is transported opposite to a?
+		- What happens if there is also diffusion?

+ex7.5_travelling_osc2.py: Very similar system, but now b and s are transported
+	the other way from a.
+The oscillations propagate to the right, but the zone of oscillations gets eroded from right to left.
+	Suggestions:
+		- There is a model for formation of vertebral somites, in which an oscillator at one end is coupled to the outgrowing cells.
+The departing cells retain a signal that is 'frozen' in the oscillation phase they saw.
+Can you model this using the MOOSE transport equations?
+Hint: No, but it is instructive to try.
+You need a bistable system to be able to retain its shape as it propagates.

+ex7.6_French_flag (pending): Here we show how to achieve local developmental
+	patterning due to molecular gradients.
+We set up the gradients using two counter-propagating transport sytems, and use a 3-component winner-take-all chemical system to get nice sharp zones.
+	Suggestions:
+		- Contrast winner-take-all with a simple molecular cooperative system for obtaining 3 zones.

 ex8.0_multiscale_KA_phosph.py: Multiscale model that is bistable.
 It switches
 	between a resting, non-spiking state, and an active, tonically spiking state.
 In the active state, spiking -> Ca influx -> chemical activity->